Alain Ducasse Chocolate Review: Borough Yards London Chocolate Shop

 But chocolate was different.
 Chocolate was an obsession.

 For years, Alain had trained as a pastry chef under Gaston Lenôtre, but chocolate kept drawing him in.
 He wanted to do something that had never been done before: create an artisan factory that could manufacture chocolate at scale without losing the handmade quality.
-He wanted to compete against industrial chocolate: the cheap soft-scoop ice cream, the mass-produced pralines.
+He wanted to compete against industrial chocolate: the addictive, cheap, soft-scoop ice cream, the mass-produced pralines.
 He wanted to prove that people would choose something better if given the choice.
+He became “drunk on chocolate,” as people said at the time.

 He travelled to Brazil to learn about cocoa and coffee beans.
 He studied the fermentation and sun-drying process.
 He learned that a single cocoa region could taste completely different depending on the vintage, elevation, and exposure to sunlight.
 He memorised regions and vintages the way a sommelier memorises wines.
 He understood that chocolate, like wine, was a story written in geography and climate.